Nonmonotonic diffusion in sheared active suspensions of squirmers

-The above results depict a simple physical picture of the interplay between shear and activity.
-When shearing a fluid with an underlying persistence, arising from either activity-induced HIs (as in the case of shakers), self-propulsion (ABPs), or a combination of the two (squirmers in general), the rotational effect of the shear reduces the persistent motion in the shear plane.
-In the dilute regime where SID is weak, reduced persistence leads to reduced diffusion, as exemplified by a single ABP under shear \citep{Sandoval_2014, Takatori_Brady2017}.
-However, as the shear rate increases, particles collide more often due to stronger advection, eventually resulting in increased diffusion.
-The exact behavior depends on the propulsion and interaction mechanisms; nevertheless, the competition between external rotation, internal persistence, and SID determines the diffusive dynamics of active fluids in general.
+\emph{Discussions}--- The results of our simulations depict a general physical picture of the interplay between shear and activity.
+When shearing a fluid with an underlying persistence, arising from either activity-induced HIs (as in the case of shakers), self-propulsion (ABPs), or a combination of the two (squirmers in general), the rotational effect of shear reduces the persistent motion in the shear plane.
+For a single ABP without any SID (as $\phi \to 0$), this leads to a \emph{monotonically} reducing $D_{yy}/D_{0,\textrm{ABPs}}$ with $\dot\gamma \tau_r$ \citep{Sandoval_2014, Takatori_Brady2017}.
+At finite $\phi$, both shear-induced rotation and collision are at play, and the dynamics depends on the competition of the intrinsic diffusion and SID.
+If $D_s(\dot\gamma_s,\phi) < D_0(\tau_a, \phi)$, where $\dot\gamma_s(\phi)$ is the shear rate above which SID dominates, we would expect a reduced diffusion as Pe increases from Pe$_0$ to Pe$_s$.
+Conversely, if $D_s(\dot\gamma_s,\phi) > D_0(\tau_a, \phi)$, an enhanced diffusion is expected.
+Fig.~\ref{fig:D-phi} shows that $D_0$ of both pulling and pushing shakers cross $D_s$ at $\phi \approx 20\%$, which is why $D/D_0$ is nearly independent of Pe up to Pe$_s$ at $\phi = 20\%$; c.f.~Fig.~\ref{fig:D}(c).
+Furthermore, the inset in Fig.~\ref{fig:D-phi} suggests that diffusion could be suppressed even in \emph{concentrated} suspensions, since $D_s(\dot\gamma_s,\phi) < D_{0,\textrm{ABPs}}(\tau_s,\tau_r,\phi)$ at sufficiently large $\ell_p$, which we indeed observe at $\phi=40\%$ and $\ell_{p,0}/a=10$ \citep{Note1}.
+Therefore, we expect nonmonotonic diffusion to be a general feature when shearing fluids endowed with an underlying microstructure and large internal persistence.
+Finally, there is currently a growing interest in the relation of the dynamics, structure, and rheology of active fluids, which has great practical implications but is still not well understood \citep{Fielding2011, Takatori_Brady2017, Guo_PNAS_2018, Martinez2020, John_review_2025, martin2025mips}.
+Our study may shed some light on this problem.

-\emph{Passive colloidal suspensions}--- The dynamics of ABPs suggests that a persistent internal motion is necessary for observing a nonmonotonic diffusion under shear.
-To prove this, we consider the \emph{contraposition}, i.e., passive colloids without any persistence.
-The underlying diffusivity is $D_0=k_\text{B}T \mu(\phi)$, where $k_\text{B}$ is the Boltzmann's constant, $T$ the absolute temperature, and $\mu(\phi)$ a decreasing function of $\phi$ \citep{Beenakker1984}.
-Fig.~\ref{fig:BD} shows the relative diffusivity, $D/D_0$, against Pe for $\phi$ from 10\% to 40\%, as well as the MSDs under different Pe at $\phi=10\%$.
-Clearly, shear tends to enhance the diffusion at all $\phi$, despite the subdiffusive dynamics appearing transiently at higher Pe (see Fig.~\ref{fig:BD} inset and SM \citep{Note1}).
-These observations thus verify our hypothesis, highlighting a fundamental difference between active and passive fluids under shear.